inet-framework/inet/showcases/visualizer/osg/environment/doc/index.rst

 Goals
 -----

 The physical environment has a profound effect on the communication of wireless devices.
 For example, physical objects like walls inside buildings constraint mobility.
 They also obstruct radio signals, often resulting in packet loss.
-It's difficult to make sense of the simulation without actually seeing where physical objects are.
+It is difficult to make sense of the simulation without actually seeing where physical objects are.
+INET provides the visualization of these objects to help understanding the simulation better.
+This feature is available both in 2D and 3D visualization.

-The visualization of physical objects present in the physical environment is essential.
-This showcase contains two example simulations, which demonstrate the visualization of physical objects.
+This showcase demonstrates the visualization of physical objects through displaying the floorplan and walls of an apartment.

 | INET version: ``4.0``
 | Source files location: `inet/showcases/visualizer/environment <https://github.com/inet-framework/inet/tree/master/showcases/visualizer/environment>`__